The purpose and planning, the process and pages – all created through and for, praising His presence.

 When you are in this position, praying your heart out to God, you realize how this is the attitude God always wants us to have, each time we speak His name.
 This action of our kneeling, lifts Him up.
 So as we walk throughout our day, relating and talking to others, remember God desires us to continually acknowledge the sovereignty of His name, as if we were still down on our knees.

-I have grown to recognize society is constantly trying to pull our Lord’s name down to our human level, by disregarding His will and positioning ourselves above our Creator.
+Society constantly tries to pull our Lord’s name down to our human level, by disregarding His will and positioning ourselves above our Creator.
 Christians know, however, that God is above all.
 So try as anyone might, our selfish habit of daily spewing His name disrespectfully will never raise us above Him.

-Through this blog and my book, I address ways we can Lift Him Up, giving the great I Am the respect and glory He alone deserves.
+Through my blog and my book, I share the importance to Lift Him Up, giving the great I Am the respect and glory He alone deserves.